BZoennchen/supercollider-book/chapters/preamble/technology-and-art.md

 >Art approaches as a saving sorceress, expert at healing.
 She alone knows how to tum these nauseous thoughts about the horror or absurdity of existence into notions with which one can live: these are the sublime as the artistic taming of the horrible, and the comic as the artistic discharge of the nausea of absurdity. -- Friedrich Nietzsche

 With this in mind, let us look at recent examples of highly technologized artworks.
-Take, for example, these new immersive Van Gogh exhibitions which animate Van Gogh's works within a room accentuate with music where you can interact with the artwork.
+Take, for example, these new immersive Van Gogh exhibitions which animate Van Gogh's works within a room accentuated with music where you can interact with the artwork.

 >In a multimedia light installation, the visitor is immersed in Van Gogh's works and experiences the virtual illusion as reality.
 The paintings are brought to life with the help of oversized projections and video animations in combination with soulful melodies.
 No detail of the famous works of art remains hidden from the visitor.
 Van Gogh's works such as the world-famous "Sunflowers", "The Night Café", "The Starry Night", "The Potato Eaters" or the "Bedroom in Arles" can be experienced from a completely new perspective.
 The viewer is in the midst of the paintings, he becomes part of the scenery, immersed in light and sound, the works of art interact with him. -- Website of The Van Goth Experience